 - 1. The development and introduction of such lighter, thinner, and smaller electronic component packaging products as BGA/LGA, Flip Chip, and more. - 2.
-Actively develop automotive, Netcom and Industrial use IC products. - 3.Introduction and production of green and eco-friendly materials; new materials were developed based on EU's Restriction of Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive.

-4. Introduction of new equipment, development of new technologies, and development and introduction of design for high-density, low-cost carriers under the principle of reducing packaging material costs.
+Actively develop automotive, Netcom and and Industrial use IC products. - 3.
+Introduction and production of green and eco-friendly materials; new materials were developed based on EU's Restriction of Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive. - 4.
+Introduction of new equipment, development of new technologies, and development and introduction of design for high-density, low-cost carriers under the principle of reducing packaging material costs.

-(III) Future R&D strategies and objectives

-1. R&D strategies and objectives
+- (III) Future R&D strategies and objectives - 1.
+R&D strategies and objectives

 In view of the increasing number of competitors in the current IC packaging market, only those who can continuously make accurate R&D investments may survive in the market.
 Therefore, Greatek has always been focused on R&D investments and we are gradually increasing the number of relevant R&D personnel, leading to positive R&D results and performance.
-Greatek's key developments in 2023 include: to enhance Dual Row/Wettable product manufacturing capability; to enhance WB QFN power IC multi-chip and thick wire product manufacturing capability; to enhance the packaging and testing ability for third generation semiconductor materials (gallium nitride; GaN & SiC); to develop MIS Package products; and to develop 12"FOW products product manufacturing capability.
+Greatek's key developments in 2024 include: to enhance the packaging ability for third generation semiconductor materials (GaN) product manufacturing capability : High thermal PKG (Epoxy/ 2.0mil Cu) $\cdot$ to develop Tri-Temp Test capability, to develop 2.5mil Cu Wire $\cdot$ to develop Thin Package BGA (0.6mm PKG thickness) and to develop QFN PKG $\geq 14 \times 14$ mm products.
 Greatek will stay on top of market developments and demand, and work in line with customers' new product and technical developments so as to provide satisfactory services to our customers.